 Cannon Shots: This birth-mark is becoming increasingly rare as time passes because cannons are no longer used as weapons.
 This wound tends to be black as the cannon shot deeply scorched the skin.
 With each new life, the size of the cannon birth-mark shrinks.

-a fatal stab wound inflicted by a knife, dagger, or sword.
-When these
+of a fatal stab wound inflicted by a knife, dagger, or sword.
+When

-appear on the side of the face (as in this case), it was most likely
+these appear on the side of the face (as in this case), it was most

 Speared Through: Spots on the eye are almost always from being directly punctured there.
 This was a favorite form of assasination in past lives.
 It was usually done when the individual slept.
 It always proved to be fatal because a stab in the eye was a stab to the brain.